docs-newton/newton-api-docs/docs/authentication/Authentication.md

 current_time = str(floor(datetime.now().timestamp()))

-#If you have a body, you would use this instead of empty string below (replace BODY with actual request body):
+#If the request has a body, you would use this instead of empty string below (replace BODY with actual request body):
 #hashed_body = sha256(BODY).hexdigest()

 signature_parameters = [
     "GET",
     "",
     "/api/PATH",
-    "",  #If you have a BODY, would be hashed_body current_time
+    "",  #If the request has a body, this would be hashed_body current_time
 ]